Yinka Shonibare: Work

 Shonibare also takes carefully posed photographs and videos recreating famous British paintings or stories from literature but with himself taking centre stage as an alternative, black British dandy – for example, A Rake's Progress by Hogarth, which Shonibare translates into Diary of A Victorian Dandy (1998), or his Dorian Gray (2001), named after Oscar Wilde's 1890 novel The Picture of Dorian Gray.
+Dorian Gray deals with the transformation of the body, and drew on Shonibare's experience of disability.